Dogo SS-2000: Design and mechanics

 This prototype was designed and built by the Argentine racing driver and mechanic Clemar Bucci in his workshop located in Munro (Vicente López Partido, Buenos Aires).
-For the manufacture of this car, he had the participation of his brother Rolando Bucci and a group of collaborators, completing it in just five months.
+It took him five months to make the car, with the participation of his brother Rolando Bucci and a group of collaborators.

 The Dogo SS-2000 was a grand tourer with a wedge-shaped design, rectilinear lines and smooth panels.
-Some striking gull-wing doors stood out in its design.
+Striking gull-wing doors stood out in its design.
 The body was made of reinforced plastic and was mounted on a box-shaped, single center beam frame.
-It had a 2000 cc L4 engine with 160 HP sourced from a Peugeot 504, four-speed synchronized gearbox sourced from a Porsche 911, and four-wheel disc brakes.
+It had a 2000 cc L4 engine with 160 HP sourced from a Peugeot 504 car, four-speed synchronized gearbox sourced from a Porsche 911, and four-wheel disc brakes.

 Performance

-The people who built the car stated that its top speed was 228 km/h, this partly thanks to its light weight (only 700 kg).
+The people who built the car stated that its top speed was 228 km/h, helped by its light weight of 700 kg.

-In the present

-The car is still exist and is preserved in the Bucci Museum located in Zenón Pereyra, Santa Fe Province.
+The car is preserved in the Bucci Museum in Zenón Pereyra, Santa Fe Province.